thezishnu/second-repo/README.md

 # second-repo
 hey<br>
-this is my 2nd repoitory
+this is my 2nd repository